What Is Stage 1 Mesothelioma?

 The best treatment approach for early-stage peritoneal mesothelioma has been the hyperthermic intraperitoneal chemotherapy (HIPEC) procedure.
 This method involves washing the abdominal cavity with a heated chemotherapy solution for 60 to 90 minutes immediately after surgery.

 Radiation therapy uses high-energy beams to kill cancer cells in a specific and discrete location while minimizing damage to neighboring healthy tissue.

 Radiotherapy is often used to alleviate pain and other symptoms of tumors that have caused excess pressure on the lungs or other organs.
 For this reason, radiation therapy is not often used alone in the treatment of stage 1 mesothelioma but is combined with other therapies.

 External beam radiation therapy has shown effectiveness in pleural mesothelioma patients with its ability to conform to the shape of the tumor and specifically modulate the dose.
-Treatments are fast and painless with the most common side effect being skin irritation.
+Treatments are fast and painless.
+The most common side effect is skin irritation.

 Patients with stage 1 mesothelioma often qualify for clinical research trials due to their lack of symptoms and general health.

 Developing treatments that are undergoing research in clinical trials are not yet approved for mass-market use.
 However, these studies allow patients the opportunity for otherwise unavailable and potentially effective therapies.

 Patients diagnosed with stage 1 mesothelioma have cause for hope thanks to more treatment options than any other stage, a better prognosis and a longer life expectancy.